 Employee health insurances are contracted through Taylor Insurance in Sandpoint.
 FBCS health insurances include medical, dental and vision options.
 Employees can opt to include family members on their medical, dental, and vision plans, and that portion of coverage will be automatically deducted, pretax and in rare instances, it is not pretax, from their monthly paychecks.
-Employees also have access to life insurance as well as other supplemental insurances, but are not required to attend supplemental insurance presentations.
+Employees also have access to life insurance as well as other supplemental insurances.
 Insurance benefits are subject to change based on changes to insurance law and/or insurance policy options.